jasonshanks/Monokai-Spacegray-Veneer-for-TaskPaper/README.md

 2. Open TaskPaper and select this new theme that appears under **Theme Options**.
 3. Be more productive in your night and day! — this step not always so simple ;-)

+## Styles Supported:

+* Group Headers (may ber perceived as Project Level 1 depending on your content)
+* There are 3 levels of Projects, each consecutively smaller in size.
+* Supported tags are:
+    * today
+    * next
+    * flag
+    * waiting
+    * done
+* Notes are dark blue and 1 pt size smaller.

+Suggestions welcome here but you can certainly customise your own (see next section).
+I strive to keep this as minimal as possible to not be too busy or dilute the value of calling attention to important blocks..

 ## Customisation

 Hopefully you'll find the code minimally documented and clearly organised enough to tweak further.
 Most likely you'll want to customise your own tag names you wish to draw extra attention to (although I think less is more in this regard).